 Applicants to Williams should pursue the strongest program of study offered by their secondary schools.
 While there are no absolute requirements for admission, competitive candidates typically study English, math, natural science, foreign language and social studies in four-year sequences and present a distinguished record throughout their secondary school career.

 While the academic record is the most important factor in the admission process, we seek students who will serve as leaders not only in the classroom, but in the community at large.
 To that end, we also consider candidates’ non-academic involvements and achievements at school and in their communities.
-A strong non-academic record might reflect a wide range of talents and achievements or distinguished accomplishment in just one or a few areas.
+A strong co-curricular record might reflect a wide range of talents and achievements or distinguished accomplishment in just one or a few areas.